Siargao Island, Philippines -The island is known as a surfing capital of the Philippines and its famous break- Cloud 9.

 “Okay, ready?
 Paddle, paddle, paddle!
 Stand!”, my surfing instructor shouted.
 As he was pushing the board forward, I positioned myself automatically to synchronize with the wave, eager to reach the shore.
 I rode it beaming gloriously with pride.
 It is always a fulfilling moment whenever I get to ride the waves.
 The more time that I try it, the more it’s easier to ride the board.
 I paddled back to join the group and waited for that marvelous ride again.
-We felt the pain on our chest by paddling on the first day and scorching sunburnt pain on the back of my friend’s leg because of too much sun.
+We felt the pain on our chest by paddling on the first day and scorching sunburnt strain on the back of my friend’s leg because of too much sun.

 Four days straight we have been waking up early not missing breakfast before we surf.
-Although we have been warned to eat light so it’s easy to stand on the board, we still do it anyway.
+Although we have been warned to eat light, so it’s easy to stand on the board, we still do it anyway.
 Four freaking straight days, we have been surfing almost the entire day.
-If you will ask a random tourist for how often they would do it, they would reply you for just a day for trying it out.
+If you asked a random tourist for how often they would do it, they would reply you for just a day for trying it out.
 But there is something in the water and with the waves that kept me coming back.

 I occasionally wonder about the lifestyle of a surfer.
 They travel the world to find and wait for the perfect legendary ride.
-That luminescent beach hair, tanned skin and wide stretched smiles.
+That bright beach hair, tanned skin and wide stretched smiles.
 There’s something about this lifestyle that makes me curious until I jumped on my board

 1. YOU GET TO LIVE IN THE MOMENT

-These days, we often forget to enjoy the present because we often think of future’s fickleness and we regret the past for the things we have failed to do.
+These days, we often forget to enjoy the present because we usually think of future’s fickleness and we regret the past for the things we have failed to do.
 Sometimes, we tend to get distracted because we are busy attending something else or not being a focus on the task.
 Have you tried living in the present?
 If not, surfing is for you.
 Surfing teaches you to be mindful – to live in the present and to enjoy life to its fullest.
 You get to enjoy the wave, the moment, friends cheering on you and the ride.